-The vision was a multi-use venue which would ideally incorporate a Cinema, Meeting Rooms, Cafe – Restaurant, Arts display space and some form of visitor attraction.
+The vision was a multi-use venue which would ideally incorporate a Cinema, Meeting Rooms, Cafe/Restaurant, Art Gallery and some form of visitor attraction.
 It also had to be self-sustaining financially.

 The Trustees networked to locate all possible funding options.
-Yorkshire Forward, the regional development agency had already given a commitment, European funds and the Heritage Lottery Fund were also identified as significant sources.
-The grant applications, and private fundraising was done almost entirely by the Trustees or by supporters who all gave their time for nothing.
+Yorkshire Forward, the regional development agency had already given a commitment while European funds and the Heritage Lottery Fund were also identified as significant sources.
+The grant applications, and private fundraising was done almost entirely by the Trustees or by local supporters who all gave their time for nothing.